dart-lang/site-www/src/_guides/language/analysis-options.md

 and `my_other_other_package`, and file #2 to analyze the code in `my_package`.

-## Specifying strong mode

-The Dart 1.x language spec supports dynamic typing, allowing you to write code that has no type annotations at all.
-Strong mode applies more restrictive rules to the type system and, as a result, finds more errors during static analysis and at runtime.
-Another benefit of strong mode is faster compilation.
-Some tools, such as dartdevc, require strong mode compliance.

-{% include optional-types-2.0.html %}
+## Enabling Dart 2 semantics

 {% comment %}
 update-for-dart-2
 {% endcomment %}

+The analyzer in the Dart SDK doesn't yet use the [latest Dart type system][sound-dart], by default.
-The simplest way to enable strong mode is to specify `strong-mode: true` in the analysis-options file:
+The simplest way to enable Dart 2 semantics is to put `strong-mode: true` in the analysis-options file:

 {% prettify yaml %}